 If the parent feels dissatisfied with the outcome of Stage 2 the complaint should be given in writing to a governor who will contact the chair or, in their absence, the vice chair.
 An acknowledgement of receipt of the complaint will be sent to the parent within three days, explaining who is dealing with the complaint and when they may expect a full reply (which should normally be sent within 10 days).
 If a consultation is required with other agencies such as Education Welfare, the school doctor etc. and a full response will not be possible within 10 days, the letter of acknowledgement will explain the reasons for an extended response time and an indication of when a full response will be made.
 The governors' full response letter will also make it clear that the parent can finally appeal by contacting the educational helpline co-ordinator.

-If after the governors' letter the parent is still dissatisfied the complaint can be referred to the Education helpline by telephoning 01223 706399.
+If after the governors' letter the parent is still dissatisfied, parents or carers can contact Cambridgeshire County Council general enquires helpline by telephoning 03450 455 200.
+They will advise you where your concern can most appropriately be considered.